-The concept of cloud computing in the information technology market may be explained in terms that are familiar in other markets.
-As a simple example, the idea that one can draw water through a tap whenever it is needed and that only the volume consumed is charged for, is at the essence of the cloud computing concept.
+The concept of cloud computing may be explained in terms that are familiar in other markets.
+As a simple example, the notion that one can draw water through a tap whenever it is needed and that only the volume consumed is charged for, is at the essence of the “cloud computing” concept.

-The consumption of electricity is a similar example in the sense that once a building or home is connected to the distribution power grid, a consumer can use as much or as little power as is required and only pay for the amount actually consumed.
-Both power and water suppliers also charge a fixed distribution fee for the pipes and power lines involved.
+The consumption of electricity is a similar example in the sense that once a building or home becomes connected to the power distribution grid, a consumer can use as much or as little power as is required and only pay for the amount actually consumed.

 OneNet offers the computing power, information storage and software applications required by its business clients, delivered over the Internet.